With the streaming wars heating up, it’s been suggested that Apple buy Roku. That’s just plain nonsense.

 Apple TV 4K is selling well.
 Image credit: Apple

-All in all, Apple is better off working to get Apple TV+ on as many platforms as possible, reap the services revenue, and continue with its flagship, premium Apple TV 4K.
+Apple would be better off working to get Apple TV+ on as many platforms as possible, reaping the services revenue, and continuing with its flagship, premium Apple TV 4K.